open-eid/gentoo/README.md

     # eselect repository add esteid git https://github.com/open-eid/gentoo.git

-Alternatively, get the `app-portage/layman` add an overlay definition to your layman.conf so it looks something like
+Alternatively, get the `app-portage/layman` and add an overlay definition to your layman.conf so it looks something like

     overlays :
         https://api.gentoo.org/overlays/repositories.xml